Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Empirical Results

 \section{Empirical Results}

 In this section we present quantitative and qualitative results comparing each method.
 Across several metrics, we see the quantitative rankings are consistent, but we find upon qualitative examination that these numeric rankings show only a partial picture.
-When examining the images and the recovered prompts themselves we see complicated trade offs between methods.
+Examining the images and the recovered prompts themselves we see trade offs across methods.